'Flow' Explores Cultural Shift Surrounding Menstruation | LatestLY

 At the end of the tour, the group is directed to spend time independently in the fourth section of the exhibition, which features digital images of art as well as scenes from films and series, such as one from the 2016 coming-of-age dramedy "20th Century Women," in which Greta Gerwig's character causes embarrassment at a family dinner by talking openly about menstruation.

-"Art and culture has such an impact and plays such an important role in the discussion about menstruation.
-It also makes it interesting and funny,” says Wittenzellner: "And we wanted the exhibition to be fun.
-If people are ashamed, laughter is the best possible way to counteract.”
+"Art and culture have such an impact and play such an important role in the discussion about menstruation.
+It also makes it interesting and funny," says Wittenzellner: "And we wanted the exhibition to be fun.
+If people are ashamed, laughter is the best possible way to counteract."

 "Flow: The Exhibition on Menstruation" is on until October 6, 2024.